Don’t believe everything you read. Good advice, right?

 Let’s look at the numbers.
 They are not flat-lining and sales are not circling the drain.

 Target’s Q2 totals were impressive, resulting in a 19% surge in the stock price.
 Beating the street by a lot doesn’t sound like a dying industry, does it?
 Target posted earnings per share of $1.82 vs. the $1.62 expected.
 Revenue was up as well, at $18.42 billion vs. a predicted $18.34 billion.
 Finally, same-store sales were up by 3.4% when expected growth was 2.9% according to Wall Street.

 Walmart had similar results.
 Earnings per share rose to $1.27 compared to the expected $1.22.
 Revenue jumped to $130.38 vs. $130.11 billion expected and same-store sales were up 2.8% vs. a 2.1% expectation.
 Both Walmart and Target have invested heavily in their store infrastructure and it seems to be paying off

-The sales floor environment is crucial to unlocking sales and its hopping.
+The sales floor environment is crucial to unlocking sales and it's hopping.
 Is your brand prepared to stand out in the brick and mortar landscape?
 Your products can’t simply be slapped onto a store shelf if you want to unlock sales and build brand awareness.
-With Holiday 2019 about to begin, find out how ThirdChannel’s suite of cloud-based retail analytics can help you optimize sales and hit your year-end numbers.
+With 2019 over with, find out how ThirdChannel’s suite of cloud-based retail analytics can help you optimize sales for 2020 and beyond.